atisayajain/atisayajain.github.io/_posts/2020-11-22-building-a-career-in-computer-science-&-allied-fields-from-tier-3-institute:-planning.md

 {% gist c21e758e4a5b304fe4e4daf828b345a6 %}

 _(I have tried to provide my personal opinion on various career choices and by no means am I trying to undermine any industry.
-If you still think, my judgement isn't fair kindly get back to me and I shall rephrase my point.)_
+If you still think that my judgement isn't fair kindly get back to me and I shall rephrase my point.)_

 **A few things to mention**
 * **You can always get into startups and management roles**, at any point in your career in any industry, whatsoever.
 There is no right time to get onto this track.
 What might work for you will never work for anyone else.